ds4015/3DUI_final_project/Assets/Scripts/README_SimplePerspectiveSwitching.md

 - Complex calculations for object-relative perspectives

 This simpler approach is easier to set up and works well for showing different perspectives around a table.

+## Troubleshooting

+- **Input Error**: If you see an error about Input handling, make sure your project is set to use the new Input System in Project Settings > Player > Active Input Handling.
+- **Missing Markers**: The script will only use marker positions that actually exist in the scene.
+Make sure your markers are named correctly.
+- **Camera Not Moving**: Check that the Main Camera reference is set correctly and that the markers have valid positions.